-The Stephen Bulger Gallery present “A Life in Photographs”, the eighth solo exhibition of work by André Kertész (b.
+The Stephen Bulger Gallery is pleased to present “A Life in Photographs”, our eighth solo exhibition of work by Kertész Andor (André Kertész) (b.
 1894, Budapest, Hungary; d.
 1985 New York, USA).
 This survey traces a career seen through his photographs made over 70 years.
-Stephen Bulger issued eleven videos about this exhibition, presenting André Kertész’s life and all the works put behind this exhibition.
-Here are the story and the footages.

 Acknowledged by historians and photographers as a major influence on the medium, this exhibition explores the autobiographical aspects woven into the fabric of André Kertész’s photographs.
 The visual delight of his compositions often conceals the nuance of personal expression imbued in his photographs from his beginnings as an amateur photographer and throughout the next 72 years as he continued to express himself through photography.